-Clearly, the covariant integral method, to which we are presenting here for the affine group \eqref{aff_group}, is quite different from the canonical one.
-But we can better understand its realization with the quantization of classical parameters, such as position, momentum, and kinetic energy.
+Clearly, the covariant integral method, which we are presenting here for the affine group \eqref{aff_group}, is quite different from the canonical one.
+However, we can better understand its realization with the quantization of classical parameters, such as position, momentum, and kinetic energy.